-What Does a Solicitor or Conveyancer Need to Provide My Mortgage Lender When I am Buying a Property?
+What Does a Conveyancer Need to Provide When Buying a Property?

 During the home buying process, you may utilise the services of a conveyancer or solicitor.
 But what do they do and what documentation do they need to provide your mortgage lender?